 Then, take out your old contact list or scroll through your phone.
 Start getting in touch with old colleagues and bosses if you have lost touch, meet them for coffee, get familiar with what they have been doing and new things that may have happened while you were on your break.

 At the same time, start putting the word out there that you are intending to head back to work.
-This may sometimes help to get you job leads as well.
+This may sometimes help to get you to job leads as well.

 Research the job market – a handy way of doing this would be to take a look at online job portals.
 Some even allow you to sign up for email alerts for job types that you are keen on.